markuspluna/OBXwhitepaper/Whitepaper.md

 ### Use Cases:
 OptionBlox can be used for all of the functions traditional derivatives could be used for such as investment and risk management.
 It performs these functions more efficiently than the incumbent system due to the friction reduction we discussed previously.
 We will discuss a few use cases that highlight the flexibility and accessability of our system.

+1. **Leveraged Crytocurrency Investment Exposure**\
+In the traditional financial ecosystem derivatives are often used to provide leveraged exposure to assets.
+OptionBlox's flexibility allows it to provide derivatives to facilitate this use for any asset, including cryptocurrency.\
+\
+   Adam is a cryptocurrency investor.
+XLM currently trades at $0.10 and Adam wants to invest in 100,000 XLM.
+However, he doesn't want to actually purchase 100,000 XLM, he just wants to be exposed to the upside of the position.
+Adam finds that derivatives written on OptionBlox would allow him to accomplish this.
+Using a decentralized exchange, he purchases 100 1000 XLM call option contracts with a strike price of $10.
+These contracts were written with OptionBlox.
+Until they expire, the contracts give Adam the option to purchase 1000 XLM for $10.
+If the price of XLM increases to $0.20 he can exercise his option contracts and purchase 100,000 XLM for $10,000.
+Since, based on the new market price of $0.20, 1000,000 XLM is worth $20,000 he will receive the same returns he would receive if he had originally purchased 100,000 XLM at $0.10.
+Thus, purchasing the contracts allows Adam to gain exposure to the upside of investing in 100,000 XLM without having to actually purchase the cryptocurrency.

-1. **Cryptocurrency Investment Hedging:**
+2. **Cryptocurrency Investment Hedging:**
 A primary concern for cryptocurrency holders is volatility.
 OptionBlox enables users to utilize financial derivatives to hedge against cryptocurrency volatility.
 OptionBlox's capability of supporting any asset pair means it supports a wide range of cryptocurrencies.
 In addition, OptionBlox's efficiency and accessibility results in lower fees and tighter spreads than competing solutions.

    Latera is an investor.
 He beleives in Stellar's future and wants to hold XLM.
 However, the volatility of cryptocurrency is a major deterrent.
-He comes across a tool called OptionBlox that allows him to enter into an option contract guaranteeing him the option to sell 100xlm for $7.00 in 1 year's time.
+He comes across a tool called OptionBlox that allows him to enter into an put option contract guaranteeing him the option to sell 100xlm for $7.00 in 1 year's time.
 This hedges him against any potential downward movement by XLM.
 He purchases a large batch of contracts and enters into his XLM investment.

-2. **OTC Derivatives in Developing Countries:**
+3. **OTC Derivatives in Developing Countries:**
 OTC derivatives are useful for all businesses.
 However, in order to enter an OTC derivative contract, the interested party must find a counterparty and facilitating party.
 This creates issues for unsophisticated parties lacking relationships with these entities.
 [A recent paper published by the IMF](https://www.elibrary.imf.org/view/IMF001/25871-9781498303774/25871-9781498303774/25871-9781498303774_A001.xml?redirect=true) found that the OTC derivative market suffers from price discrimination.
 Unsophisticated parties lack market accessibility, and as a result, they pay larger spreads than sophisticated parties.
 OptionBlox solves this problem by removing facilitating parties from the equation, and by enabling derivative trading on an distributed ledger.
 This makes it much easier for unsophisticated parties to find a counterparty, and eliminates their need to find a facilitating party.

    Adam is a citizen and resident of Vietnam.
 He owns a clothing factory and most of his revenue is received in USD.
 However, most of his expenses are paid in Vietnamese Dong(VND).
 He would like to hedge against exchange rate fluctuations by entering an OTC USD:VND future.
 However, he is not a large enough client to have connections with foreign banks or facilitating parties in the derivatives market.
 To make things more difficult, foreign currency exchange is illegal in Vietnam.
 Adam finds out about OptionBlox and realizes it is the answer to his problems.
 Using OptionBlox, he enters into an OTC USD:VND future with a western bank that also wants to hedge against exchange rate fluctuations.
 Because he did not have to find a facilitating party, and had access to a wide range of counterparties, the spread he payed using OptionBlox was small.
 The distributed nature of the application also allowed him to circumvent local currency controls.

-3. **Carbon Credits Use Case:**\
+4. **Carbon Credits Use Case:**\
 Carbon emissions are a crucial issue today.
 One proposed way to handle them is by issuing carbon credits to companies.
 These credits govern how much carbon companies can emit and can be traded between companies, so that they are used most efficiently.
 Using OptionBlox, with the help of a carbon credit anchor, companies could trade derivatives on their carbon credits.

    Xiao is an executive at a major battery producer.
 Business is booming, and she wants to expand operations, however, her company needs to continually purchase more carbon credits to do so.
 As a result, future carbon credit price increases are a risk for this expansion.
 Xiao does some research and discovers OptionBlox.
 She realizes she can use our product to purchase carbon credit call options, hedging her company against the risk of carbon credit price increases.
 Her company purchases the calls and goes ahead with the expansion.

-4. **Large Scale Derivative Clearing**\
-Central derivative post-trade processing is a time intensive and costly process.
-We beleive that the eventual path of the industry is to move derivative processing onto a decentralized ledger.
-Once this transformation takes place, central parties could use our protocol to replace a majority of their post-trade processes.

 ### OptionBlox's Solutions:
 #### Derivatives:
 OptionBlox features a range of tradeable decentralized derivative products